Piedad Córdoba: Kidnapping

 For this reason, she founded the Poder Ciudadano Siglo XXI political movement as an internal dissidence of the Liberal party.
 In the legislative elections of 2006 Córdoba's political movement did not get a high voting turnout; however, she was elected once again to the Senate.

 In 2006 Córdoba became part of the Seventh Commission of Congress, which is in charge of debating labor topics.
 She had previously worked on the Third Commission which deals with financial affairs, the Fifth Commission which deals with mining and energy and the Second Commission which debated topics related to foreign affairs.
 Córdoba was also president of the Senate's Human Rights Commission and the Peace Commission.
-As a congresswoman she has supported projects that focused mainly on "communitary mothers", women head of households, Afro-Colombian communities, LGBT groups, groups against family violence and corruption.
+As a congresswoman she has supported projects that focused mainly on "community mothers", women head of households, Afro-Colombian communities, LGBT groups, groups against family violence and corruption.

 Controversy in Mexico

 On 11 March 2007, Córdoba attended a symposium in Mexico City called Los Partidos Políticos y Una Nueva Ciudad (Political parties and a new city) which was supported by guerrilla groups from Colombia, the Revolutionary Armed Forces of Colombia (FARC) and the National Liberation Army (ELN), both considered narco-terrorist organizations by the US government and the European Union and the Republic of Colombia.
 Córdoba generated controversy after declaring that "the progressive governments of Latin America should break their diplomatic relations with Colombia" and also that Álvaro Uribe was a "paramilitary".

 The head of the Liberal Party, César Gaviria, rejected Córdoba's opinions.
 Córdoba was later judicially denounced for treason after making these declarations, a charge which is currently being investigated by Colombia's Supreme Court.
 The outrage was surprising, since the warm relations between Uribe's administration and the right-wing paramilitaries—also recognized as "narco-terrorists" by the US and the EU—was a matter of public record: the paramilitaries had endorsed Uribe in the 2002 presidential election, describing him as the 'man closest to our philosophy', and were rewarded with the "Justice and Peace Law", which gave them an amnesty in return for light sentences, as long as they confess to their crimes.
 Many were extradited to the U.S. under drug trafficking charges.
 It was described by a former US ambassador to Bogotá as "a law that couldn't be better designed to give the criminals a way out".
-Uribe's second term in office was marked by the "para-politics" scandal, which largely vindicated Cordoba's criticisms of his administration.
+Uribe's second term in office was marked by the "para-politics" scandal, which largely vindicated Córdoba's criticisms of his administration.